 Online Ballet Class: Ballet Barre Workouts Conclusion

 Sharing dance knowledge via YouTube is such a wonderful use of technology.
 Thanks to generous dance experts, you can take ballet class online, like these short ballet barre warm ups, anywhere you have a bit of space and an internet connection.
 It’s also nice to have a full-length mirror.
-Admittedly, I didn’t even have anything barre-height in my living room, so I spent my 10-day ballet journey dancing the barres as center practice… But you can buy a freestanding adjustable barre for your home practice.
+Admittedly, I didn’t have anything barre-height in my living room, so I spent my 10-day ballet journey dancing the barres as center practice… But you can buy a freestanding adjustable barre for your home practice.

 Which was your favorite ballet barre video?
 And how did you find practicing at ballet home versus attending ballet class at a dance studio?
 Hopefully you didn’t kick anything!
 Share your online ballet barre experiences in the comments below!